IvonneBenitesRodriguez/compare-the-triplets/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank my friend and coding partner Maximo Ortelli for his great initiative in building together Hackerrank Challenges.
+I would like to thank my friend and coding partner Maximo Ortelli for his great initiative in building together Hackerrank Challenges.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>